Mustang Mountain Bike Tour - 19 Days Itinerary and Cost

 Trip Extension

 You can easily extend your stay with other adventures.
-We can arrange exciting activities for you, such as a jungle safari (Chitwan and Bardiya), bungee jumping (Pokhara, Everest, Bhote Koshi, and Kushma), rafting (Bhote Koshi, Trishuli, and Seti rivers), kayaking (Trishuli and Pokhara), paragliding (Pokhara and Kathmandu), zip-flying (Kathmandu, Pokhara, and Kushma), and canyoning (Pokhara and Sukhuta Beach), according to your interests.
+We can arrange exciting activities for you, such as a jungle safari (Chitwan and Bardiya), bungee jumping (Pokhara, Bhote Koshi, and Kushma), rafting (Bhote Koshi, Trishuli, and Seti rivers), kayaking (Trishuli and Pokhara), paragliding (Pokhara and Kathmandu), zip-flying (Kathmandu, Pokhara, and Kushma), and canyoning (Pokhara and Sukhuta Beach), according to your interests.
 We can also set up sightseeing tours around the Kathmandu Valley if you're more interested in culture and history.

 These tours will take you to UNESCO world heritage sites like Bhaktapur Durbar Square, Patan Durbar Square, Kathmandu Durbar Square, Swayambhunath (Monkey Temple), Boudhanath Stupa, Changunarayan Temple, and Pashupatinath Temple.
 We suggest a trip to Nagarkot and Dhulikhel, a hill station just outside of Kathmandu, around sunrise for a serene getaway.
-We can also set up spiritual trips for Buddhists and Hindus that take you to temples, stupas, monasteries, and meditation centers.
-When you're booking a trip, please have a look at our ADD-ON package for an amazing adventure during the trek.
+We can also set up spiritual trips for Buddhists and Hindus that take you to temples, stupas, monasteries, and meditation centres.
+When you're booking a trip, please have a look at our ADD-ON package for an amazing adventure during the tour.

 Ecotourism practices